-Interfaith Caring Ministries (ICM)uses League City CDBG funds to provide emergency rent and utility assistance to those facing eviction or service termination.
-The City allocated 90% of its CDBG-CV funding to the agency for addressing the need for rent and utility assistance as a result of COVID-19.
+Interfaith Caring Ministries (ICM) uses League City CDBG funds to provide emergency rent and utility assistance to those facing eviction or service termination.
+The City allocated 90% of its CDBG-CV Round 1 funding and 53% of CDBG-CV Round 3 funding to the agency for addressing the need for rent and utility assistance as a result of COVID-19.
 Other CDBG funds will be utilized by ICM for low- to moderate-income households whose rents and utilities are in arrears due to their on-going income struggles, not related to COVID-19.